Balanitis (Penis Disorder)

 Dr. Sahana K P

 What is Balanitis?

-It is a swelling of the foreskin or head of the penis due to infection or another cause.
-It can be uncomfortable and sometimes painful.
-It is a common condition, affects approximately 1 in every 25 boys and 1 in 30 uncircumcised males at some time in their life.
+Balanitis largely occurs in uncircumcised men and is a common condition that affects approximately 1 in 25 boys and 1 in 30 uncircumcised males at least some time in their life.

 Types of Balanitis

 1. Zoon's Balanitis: An inflammation of the head of the penis and the foreskin.
 Usually, after middle-aged to older men who have not been circumcised.

 2. Circinate Balanitis: Normally occur as a result of reactive arthritis.